Infineon/mtb-example-ml-profiler/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-If using regression local data, confirm that "Neural Network Profiler", model information, profiling data and accuracy results are printed on the UART terminal.
+If using regression local data, confirm that "Machine Learning Profiler on CM4", model information, profiling data and accuracy results are printed on the UART terminal.

 5. If using streaming regression data (default option), open the ModusToolbox&trade;-ML configurator tool.
 Open the *design.mtbml* file and click **Validate on Target**.
 Select the KitProg COM port (ensure that no other software has the COM port open) and check the *Quantization* that matches the **NN_TYPE** set in the Makefile.
 Click **Validate**.

 5. If using the ModusToolbox&trade;-ML configurator tool, the results of the validation are printed on the tool's console.
 Log files for the profiling are stored in the following files (located at *`NN_MODEL_FOLDER`/info_target/* folder):

-   - *device_log.txt*: All messages exchanged between the configurator tool and the device.
+   - *device_log.txt*: all messages exchanged between the ML configurator tool and the device.
-   - *profiler_frame_log.txt*: Per-frame profile information
-   - *profiler_info_log.txt*: Per-model profile information
+   - *profiler_info_log.txt*: profile information, including CPU cycles
-   - *profiler_output_log.txt*: Per-frame output log (not currently supported, but output log can be viewed in the *device_log.txt*).

    You can choose the type of profiling/debugging data to be printed by setting the `PROFILE_CONFIGURATION` macro in *main.c*.

+   - *MTB_ML_PROFILE_DISABLE*: Disables profiling feature
+   - *MTB_ML_PROFILE_ENABLE_MODEL*: Prints general CPU and/or NPU cycles profiling
+   - *MTB_ML_LOG_ENABLE_MODEL_LOG*: Prints model output values

    **Note:** Depending on the chosen quantization, validation results might return a failure if the accuracy is not greater than or equal to 98%.